 Types of Planned Gifts

-Making a gift to UPMC Chautauqua WCA in your Will creates a wonderful legacy that will help secure and improve the future of health care in Chautauqua County and the surrounding area.
+Making a gift to UPMC Chautauqua in your Will creates a wonderful legacy that will help secure and improve the future of health care in Chautauqua County and the surrounding area.
 If you are not ready to redraft your entire Will, you can also make a bequest in a codicil.
 If you have a Living Trust, you can include your bequest there.

 Following is some sample bequest language: